Dian Farmer Learning To Grow Our Own Food

 Green leaves turning brown

 Tropical and sandy soils have lower amounts of magnesium, while marshland, peat, saline, and soil with a high clay content tend to have higher amounts of magnesium in them.
-Making them an effective method to fight off severe deficiency in plant magnesium deficiency.

 If you’re observing magnesium deficiency symptoms in your plants, don’t worry because you can always augment this by adding soil conditioners to your garden that has a magnesium deficiency in soil.
-This includes:

 • Magnesium sulphate or Epsom salts